You only wanted a job.

 You needed a little spending money, a way to put food on the table, something to do that meant something or made a difference.
 So you applied for positions that sounded good and paid well, or seemed interesting and came with opportunity.

 Humans, it’s believed, are wired for work.
 We need to contribute somehow, in some meaningful way.
 But as you’ll see in the new book “Double Victory” by Cheryl Mullenbach, some jobs don’t come without a double battle.

-When the government finally allowed Black men into the Armed Forces, Black women leaped to join, too, and were accepted into the WAAC (Women’s Army Auxiliary Corp, later just WAC) in 1942.
+When the government finally allowed Black men into the Armed Forces, Black women leaped to join, too, and were accepted into the Women’s Army Auxiliary Corp in 1942.
 They still faced segregation but were finally allowed to “do their part” at home and overseas.
-And yet, despite that they sacrificed in service to their country just as their White countrymen did, when the war ended, there was just more discrimination.
+Yet, despite what they sacrificed in service to their country just as their White countrymen did, when the war ended, there was just more discrimination.

 No doubt about it, “Double Victory” is an eye-opener, especially for the generations born post-WWII.

 Through interviews, newspaper accounts, books, documents, and diaries, author Cheryl Mullenbach tells the story of a courageous group of women who were determined to serve their country, even when it seemed that no one wanted them to.
 It’s shocking to see how Black women endured more severe discrimination than did their male counterparts, and I was surprised at the almost-ridiculous lengths to which segregation went to keep Black women as second-class citizens.
 I almost wanted to cheer as I read each individual story that Mullenbach includes here; these were women who were tough as nails and as tenacious as pitbulls in Army-issued “exercise dresses.”
 Seriously, how cool is that?

 While this seems to be a book for teen readers, I think adults will get just as much out of every word here.
 If you’re looking for a book with an until-now-quiet story, “Double Victory” will do the job.